-The ticket for the Cinque Terre Express is 4 EUR no matter the distance and for 14.8 EUR you can also buy a daily ticket that will offer unlimited train rides between the 5 villages.
+The one-way tickets for the Cinque Terre Express are 4 EUR no matter the distance and for 14.8 EUR you can also buy the Cinque Terre Card, a daily ticket that will offer unlimited train rides between the 5 villages.

 The only inconvenience when you choose to travel by train is that there is no direct line linking the Cinque Terre to Florence.
 But that’s not such a big problem after all, with only one change in La Spezia.

-The second option, a bit more complicated, and suitable for those who are not traveling for the first time by train in Italy.
+The second option, is a bit more complicated and suitable for those who are not traveling for the first time by train in Italy.